Sweden at the Olympics: Tennis

 Tennis was originally included in the Olympic programme between 1896 and 1924.
 Tennis returned to the games in 1988 and has remained in the programme since then.
-Sweden's first participation came in 1908, and Sweden has participated in the sport every time it has been included in the programme since then.
+Sweden's first participation came in 1908, and Sweden has participated in the sport every time it has been included in the programme since then except for 2024.

 Sweden has won eight medals in the sport, three silver and five bronze.

 The Swedish tennis player with most Olympic medals was Gunnar Setterwall who won two silver medals and two bronze medals.
 With Sigrid Fick he won silver in mixed outdoor doubles and bronze in mixed indoor doubles in 1912.
 He also won silver with Carl Kempe in men's indoor doubles the same year and bronze with Wollmar Boström in men's indoor doubles in 1908.
 Sweden's remaining silver medal was won by Simon Aspelin and Thomas Johansson in men's doubles in 2008.